 Marketable securities, consisting of REITs, provide additional liquidity at yields in excess of cash and cash equivalents.
 We actively manage our portfolio, as appropriate.
-At March 31, 2024, the portfolio balance was \$50 million (December 31, 2023 - \$50 million).
-We expect continued volatility in the REIT market given the economic uncertainty and interest rate environment.
+At June 30, 2024, the portfolio balance was \$50 million (March 31, 2024 - \$50 million; December 31, 2023 - \$50 million).
+Year to date 2024, we had unrealized fair value losses due to uncertainty around future interest rates.
+We expect some recovery in the REIT market given a forecasted declining interest rate environment.
 We are long term investors and continue to realize the benefits of solid cash flows and distributions from these investments.